5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 - 3D Globe in Apple Maps
 - Slimmed kexts:
-  - AirportItlwm.kext (1,7 instead of 16, 1 MB).
+  - AirportItlwm.kext (1,7 instead of 16,1 MB).
 Only contains firmware for Intel AC 9260
-  - IntelBluetoothFirmware.kext (559 Kb instead of 11,5 MB). .
+  - IntelBluetoothFirmware.kext (559 Kb instead of 11,5 MB).
 Only contains firmware for Intel AC 9260
+  - AppleALC.kext (86 KB instead of 2,3 MB).
+Only contains Layout 16 for Realtek ALC671.
 - Added entries to MMIO Whitelist

 ## Issues